VilleSavolainen1/Calorie-Calculator/README.md

-A simple calorie calculator to calculate BMR and calorie consumption per activity
+A simple calorie calculator to calculate BMR and calorie consumption per activity.